klis87/redux-requests/packages/redux-saga-requests/README.md

     const requestInstance = yield getRequestInstance();

     try {
-      // trying to get a new token
-      const { data } = yield call(
+      // trying to get a new token, we use axios directly not to touch redux const { data } = yield call( axios.post,
-        requestInstance.post,
         '/refreshToken',
       );